 A study in the Journal of Consumer Research showed that a consistently low-level ambient noise can increase creativity and focus.
 Deploying white noise machines in your day-to-day life can help you build supportive routines that aid you if you have trouble concentrating or falling asleep.

 Noise in the office space can be easily managed according to Harvard Business Review, where individuals who benefit from the white noise in the office can help mask most distractions at work and while sleeping.
-White noise buffers disturbing sounds and create a quiet ‘mental’ shield, helping you obtain a higher level of focus or relief, regardless of your surroundings.
+These machines buffer disturbing sounds and create a quiet ‘mental’ shield, helping you obtain a higher level of focus or relief, regardless of your surroundings.

 Evidence from both scientific research and anecdotes highlight how listening to white noise helps people improve their own concentration and creativity, but relies heavily on personal preference.
-It depends entirely on you, the kind of white noise you listen to, and the environment you place yourself in, when taking advantage of the benefits of white noise.
+It depends entirely on you, the kind of white noise you listen to, and the environment you place yourself in, when taking advantage of the benefits.